Meat Cutter Certification and License

 How Do I Get My Certification and License?

-Very few state, county or city governments regulate certification or licensure for individual meat cutters, processors or packagers.
-Many do require establishments that process and sell meat products and other produce to obtain a license, and working for those types of companies might require you to demonstrate a basic knowledge of meat handling and sanitation.
-If you work in an area that does mandate individual licensure, you'll usually need to take an exam that tests your familiarity with meat cutting, safety and heath codes and regularly maintain your license.
+If you work in an area that does mandate individual licensure, you'll usually need to take an exam that tests your familiarity with meat cutting, safety and health codes and regularly maintain your license.

 In some states, you might be required to obtain a health certificate for employment that verifies your personal health and lack of risk to consumers and the public.
 The Occupational Safety and Health Administration (OSHA) established standards for sanitary practices and safety methods for workers of meat handling companies that many states have integrated into their own regulations, including equipment care and usage practices, the use of protective clothing and general employee protection measures.
 You can review the requirements of your individual state or city through your local department of health.

 You can prepare for a career as a meat cutter through a certificate program in meat science, meat processing or meat cutting.
 These short programs combine academic learning and practice with hands-on training and experience as an intern or apprentice.
 Certificate programs in meat processing and meat science include courses in livestock processing, slaughter, animal science, operation of industry technology and hazard analysis.
 Through meat cutter certificate programs you'll focus on wrapping, cutting, displaying and weighing cuts of meat, as well as maintaining inventory and market meat products.
 All programs include sanitation and safety technique instruction for meat processing and handling.